ableasdale/confluent-dockerfiles/mTLS/README.md

 ### Performance testing

-This is an example of how TLS can be configured for `kafka-producer-perf-test`:
+This is an example of how TLS can be configured for use with `kafka-producer-perf-test`:

 ```bash
 ./kafka-producer-perf-test.sh --producer.config /tmp/client.properties --throughput 0 --num-records 1 --topic perf --record-size 10 --producer-props bootstrap.servers=broker:9092